-Since I can re-use that same posting at every turnover (or better yet, send it to my property manager, who will re-use that awesome posting at every turnover), that 30 minutes of work can generate an extra $1,500 every year, in perpetuity.
+Since I can re-use that same posting at every turnover (or send it to my property manager, who will re-use this at every turnover), that 30 minutes of work can generate an extra $1,500 every year, in perpetuity.

 But — and here’s the but —